guillermoamaral/Webside/docs/api/changes/README.md

 These endpoints are used to apply changes and retrieve changes made to the system.

-Important: the list of possible changes at the moment of writing this documentation is by no means a closed list and it can be extended to support more changes and refactorings.
+**Important**.
+The API specifies a set of _basic_ changes applicable to all dialect analized.
+However, this list can be extended to support more changes and refactorings by means of [/extensions](../extensions/ChangeExtensions.md) endpoint.

 | Method | Path                                                                                               | Description                                   | Parameters | Payload  |
 | :----: | -------------------------------------------------------------------------------------------------- | --------------------------------------------- | :--------: | -------- |